sudeshna-ghosh/Pathogen-fluctuations/README.md

 # Pathogen-fluctuations
 -----------------------

 The goal of this analysis is to estimate changes in levels of pathogens across multiple samples.
 This method calculates differences in pathogen relative abundances.
 Pathogen relative abundances are measured in copies per million of functional genes (options: all/unique to genus/unique to each species within a genus) from Illumina short-read metagenomic sequencing data, single or pair-ended.
-Functional gene are annotation against the UniRef90 database using Diamond [1] impremented through the HUMAnN2/MUMAnN3 pipelines [2,3].
+Functional gene are annotation against the UniRef90 database using Diamond [1] impremented through the HUMAnN2/MUMAnN3 pipeline [2].

 Bacterial pathogen list: